 Visual Arts Practice (Maximum 3 credits, minimum 1 credit when combined with 2 Byrne seminar credits) Visual Arts Practice involves supervised practical experience within the Department of Art & Design studios, computer or photography labs, galleries, or on specific projects outside of the Department.
 The work should be unpaid.
 One credit is given for 42 hours of practice (on average 3 hours/week), and is graded as Pass/No Credit.
-Students arrange their Visual Arts Practice with both the practice supervisor and Senior Program Advisor.
-Upon completion, students must have the practice supervisor send proof of hours and tasks performed to the senior program advisor.
-Students should also turn in a 1-page reflection to the Senior Program Advisor to capture the experience and learning outcomes.
+To learn more and see a host of available VAP options, please visit the newly launched VAP Canvas Portal at https://rutgers.instructure.com/courses/157692; VAP opportunities are also often listed on the Department's weekly eblast.
+Students are required to submit a 1-page reflection to capture the experience and learning outcomes at the end of their project/semester.